 In 2007 Bowyer concentrated mainly on the Sprint Cup and results were much better.
 He scored his first win at New Hampshire, had many Top 10 finishes to take third place in the final standings.
 After the victory at New Hampshire, he became only the 15th driver to win a race in all of three NASCAR Series.
 That year he also entered some Xfinity events and scored two wins to finish 12th in the standings.

 Nationwide Series champion in 2008

-For the 2008 campaign, a driver of Richard Childress Racing competed in two series for a full time.
+For the 2008 campaign, a driver of Richard Childress Racing competed in two series for full time.
 In Sprint Cup, he won the race at Richmond and took fifth place at the end of the season while in Xfinity he became a champion.
-He has won only one race that year, at Bristol, but was in good form through the most of the year and, at the end, he was 21 points ahead of Carl Edwards.
+He has won only one race that year, at Bristol, but was in good form through the most of the year and, in the end, he was 21 points ahead of Carl Edwards.

 After the pretty good season, Bowyer decided to switch his focus in 2009 primarily on Sprint Cup Series.
 Driving a Chevrolet Impala he finished 15th overall what was quite below the expectations.
 He finished 4th at Daytona 500, what is the result he has repeated in 2010 and still stands as his best at the famous track.
 The same year he entered 12 Xfinity races and scored two wins, at Daytona and Dover.

 The following year he slightly improved in Sprint Cup as he was 10th at the end of the season.
 His form especially was good during the second half of the year when he won two races, at New Hampshire and Talladega.
 The season of 2011 wasn’t as good as the previous one.
 Bowyer again managed to win at Talladega, but at the end had much less amount of points than in 2010, so he finished 13th overall.
 Victory at Talladega was his last with Richard Childress racing because he moved to Richard Waltrip Racing.